trhgquan/CPP/README.md

 If you are looking for documents (problem PDFs, problem solving in a nutshell, ..) please contact me: __*my email, in the first section.*__

-Update December 12th, 2019: Some problems come as .ZIP file, which contains problem's statements and sample source code in C and Pascal.
+__Update December 12th, 2019__: Some problems come as .ZIP file, which contains problem's statements and sample source code in C and Pascal.
 Feel free to report if there are any errors happened.

 ## LICENSE
 __trhgquan/CPP__ is licensed under the GNU General Public License v3.0.